 Regardless of why an ERCP has been recommended for you, there are important steps you can take to prepare for and participate in the procedure.

 - Provide a complete list of all the medicines you are taking — including any over-the-counter medications and natural supplements — and any allergies to drugs or other substances.

-- Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will also want to know if you have a heart, lung or other medical condition that may need special attention before, during, or after an ERCP.
+- Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will also want to know if you have a heart, lung or other medical condition that may need special attention before, during, or after an ERCP.

 - It is important they know if you are taking diabetic medications or anticoagulants, sometimes called blood thinners, or have bleeding or clotting problems.

 - Do not eat or drink anything for at least six hours beforehand or after midnight if your ERCP is scheduled for first thing in the morning.